cloudmesh-community/fa19-516-158/project/report.md

 ## Implementation

-The implemenation consists of the following steps
+The implemenation consists of the following steps:

 1) Buring the raspian image on the SD card